Connor Bedard’s Physicality Could Help His NHL Career, but Not In the Way You’d Think

 Let’s break it down.

-Connor Bedard is impressing scouts with his physicality in addition to his scoring
+Connor Bedard impressed scouts with his physicality in addition to his scoring

-At this point in his journey to the NHL, there isn’t much left to be said about Connor Bedard.
-The forward’s performance in the WHL and on the international stage has made him a virtual lock to become the first pick in the 2023 NHL Draft.
-That presumably takes some of the work off of scouts’ plates — you’re not really trying to figure out if you want to pick him or not — but it doesn’t mean that he isn’t worth watching.
+During his journey to the NHL, there isn’t much left unsaid about Connor Bedard.
+The forward’s performance in the WHL and on the international stage made him the first pick in the 2023 NHL Draft.
+That presumably took some of the work off of scouts’ plates — you weren’t really trying to figure out if you want to pick him or not — but it doesn’t mean that he isn’t worth watching.

-As laid out by Steven Ellis of Daily Faceoff, scouts are still learning about the teenager.
+As laid out by Steven Ellis of Daily Faceoff, scouts were still learning about the teenager as the big day approached.
 Take, for example, his willingness to play rough.

 “He looks quite comfortable throwing hits for someone that’s mainly out there to inflict pain with the puck,” an unnamed scout said.
 “He’s confident in himself.
 And that goes a long way.”